CaH4o/Integrify-Finland-BoF-Posts/README.md

 # Frontend React Project - Posts

 This is an extra and optional React project to improve your skills with React.
-It is a simple project that allows you to create posts and view them.
-It is a good project to practice your skills with React and Redux.
+It is a simple project that allows you to fetch posts from a server and display them in a list.It is a good project to practice your skills with React and Redux.

 ## Instructions